saltyorg/docs/docs/reference/guides/mount.md

                   └ UUID from blkid output
 ```

-In my case, fstab starts looking like this:
+In my case, `/etc/fstab` starts looking like this:

 ```
 /srv/git/saltbox$ cat /etc/fstab